roman-milk/roman-milk.github.io/cvsn.md

  "Ok, so Karen is no big deal, but how about Debbie?"

  "My heart breaks for her.
 I want to take care of her.
 She's possibly the prettiest girl I've ever known, and every time I look at her my pulse races.
 It's crazy, I know.
 I feel I'm walking on eggshells around her sometimes, and I'm always afraid that I'm going to hurt her in some way.
 And yet, I can't look at her without wanting to make love to her."
 Instead, I was making love to Beth, easily, almost casually, as I told her that the girl in the room directly above us was what I desired more than anything.
 Maybe I really was as foolish as Cathy claimed.
-Report_Story #2